writethedocs/www/docs/slack.rst

 In addition to the guidance that applies to all participants, we expect self-promotion on the Write the Docs Slack to follow these additional guidelines:

-- **Post as yourself, not as a brand.**
-  Write the Docs Slack accounts must be operated by an individual human being that exists outside of work.
-  Leave the marketing language at work and talk to people like people, not a sales lead.
 - **Be transparent.**
   Clearly explain what you are promoting, why it matters to documentarians, and your involvement.
   Be up front about paywalls, registration requirements, referral benefits, or commissions.